ExistentialAudio/BlackHole/README.md

 ## Developer Guides

-### A license is required for all non GPL-3.0 projects
+### A license is required for all non-GPLv3 projects
 Please support our hard work and continued development.
 To request a license [contact Existential Audio](mailto:devinroth@existential.audio).

-### Installation
+### Build & Install
+After building, to install BlackHole:

-To install BlackHole copy the `BlackHoleXch.driver` folder to `/Library/Audio/Plug-Ins/HAL` and restart CoreAudio using `sudo launchctl kickstart -kp system/com.apple.audio.coreaudiod`.
+1. Copy or move the built `BlackHoleXch.driver` bundle to `/Library/Audio/Plug-Ins/HAL`
+2. Restart CoreAudio using `sudo launchctl kickstart -kp system/com.apple.audio.coreaudiod`

 ### Customizing BlackHole